Overview of Investment Banking in New York City

 Recruitment Process in Investment Banking in New York City

-Recruitment process varies from Company to Company.
-The mentioned process is somewhat similar to that commonly observed between Investment banks in New York City.
+- The recruitment process varies from Company to Company.
+The mentioned process is somewhat similar to that commonly observed between investment banks in New York City.

-There are some traits an investment bank recruiter looks in the candidate.
-While college GPA and related course are important but they do not help much in the interview.
+There are some traits an investment bank recruiter looks into the candidate.
+While college GPA and related courses are important but they do not help much in the interview.
 They highlight the candidates’ resume and help them get shortlisted for the investment banking interview.

 Investment Bankers in New York work typically work for 80-100 hours per week.
 Sometimes they need to work on Saturdays and Sundays.
 Most of the times the employees only work on a cup of coffee and don’t get time to eat the proper meal.
 Most of their time is consumed by research.
 This is why the recruitment process of investment banks is grueling and they try to find the right person for the job with the right motivation.

 But personal motivation is not the only factor that keeps an employee go.
 The employees are motivated to take high risks for better performance.
 This is because their long-term and short-term goals are mapped to compensation and bonuses.
 Such an alignment of goals would make them take high risks for short-term profits.

 Investment banking is one of the best paying industry in the market.
 The salaries vary with skills, knowledge, and experience.